Environment | In harmony with nature

 Business operations and biodiversity

-The Group considers its dependence on and impact on biodiversity when conducting its business activities.
-The Group conducts a materiality analysis of the Group's dependence, impact and contribution to biodiversity identified in the relationship map below to identify priority issues.
+The Group considers its dependence and impact on biodiversity when conducting its business activities.
+The Group conducts a materiality analysis of its dependence, impact and contribution to biodiversity identified in the relationship map below to identify priority issues.
 Moving forward, the Group plans to expand its activities by taking key actions on these issues, while continually reviewing our priority issues to meet the changes in social needs.

-* Prepared in-house referring to ENCORE by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and others as well as the Business & Biodiversity Interrelationship Map® released by the Japan Business Initiative for Biodiversity (JBIB).
+* Prepared in-house referring to ENCORE by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and others, as well as the Business & Biodiversity Interrelationship Map® released by the Japan Business Initiative for Biodiversity (JBIB).

 Evaluation of dependence and impact using ENCORE